 We can eat it in natto (a sticky, gooey fermented soybean from Japan), aged gouda (my preferred method), goose liver, and some other foods, but the most reliable way to obtain this scarce yet vital nutrient is through supplementation.

 Vitamin K2 essentially directs calcium to the right spots.
 If you have good vitamin K2 status, calcium goes to teeth and bones.
 If you have bad vitamin K2 status, calcium may go to the arteries, leading to calcification.

-Instead of facing the kinds of chronic “made-up” stress we have today—like jobs we hate, traffic we hate more, and other trappings of modern society—our early ancestors faced acute stress—like encounters with dangerous animals or enemy tribes and intense hunting sessions.
+Instead of facing the kinds of chronic “made-up” stress we have today (jobs we hate, traffic we hate more, and other trappings of modern society), our early ancestors faced acute stress, like encounters with dangerous animals or enemy tribes and intense hunting sessions.
 That’s the environment in which we evolved: big spikes in stress followed by long valleys.
-The environment we have now: constant elevations in stress with very little respite.
-The situations have flipped.
+The environment we have now involves constant elevations in stress with very little respite.
 Our bodies are set up to deal with acute stressors and woefully unequipped to deal with chronic stressors.
 That’s where supplementation can come in.

 While I don’t categorize this as a daily supplement (long-term anyway), it wouldn’t be unsafe to use Primal Calm that way if that fits your needs (just check with your doctor if you have a health condition or take any medications—standard suggestions for any supplement protocol).
-Personally, I’ve benefited from using Primal Calm as a “situational” supplement—taking a few capsules when my body and/or emotions are under extra stress.
+Personally, I’ve benefited from using Primal Calm as a “situational” supplement, taking a few capsules when my body or emotions are under extra stress.